• Skip to primary navigation

 Slow Cooker Mississippi Pot Roast Recipe

-We're cooking up a big crock pot full of Mississippi Pot Roast in the Chili Pepper Madness kitchen today, my friends.
+We're cooking up the perfect crock pot Mississippi Pot Roast in the Chili Pepper Madness kitchen today, my friends.

 If you're a lover of tender, juicy pot roast, you'll love the flavors of this dish.